What does this control check?

 • "Have I used this in the last 3 months?" - If no, you probably don't need it

-• "Is this stored elsewhere?" - If it's in email, iCloud, or a work system, delete the download
+• "Is this stored elsewhere?" - If it's in email, (company) cloud storage, or other work system, delete the download

 • "Would I miss this if it was gone?" - If not, delete it